Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

 | TP_PARA_DECI_POLY does not affect the number of output data ports.
 | The number of AIEs used is given by ``TP_PARA_DECI_POLY * TP_SSR^2 * TP_CASC_LEN``.

-For more details about how to configure the various parameters to meet various performance metrics, refer to  see :ref:`SSR_OPERATION_PARA_DECI_POLY`
+For more details about how to configure the various parameters to meet various performance metrics, refer to  see :ref:`SSR_OPERATION_MODES`

-.. note:: Currently, only Half-band decimation FIR supports TP_PARA_DECI_POLY > 1.

 ~~~~~~~~~~~~~~~~
 Access functions